zeespogeira/ADS-HouseOfThings/README.md

 ### 3.3.
 Actuator Infrastructure
 ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/infra-diagrams-infra-actuators.png?raw=true)

 Actuators are entities that need to be triggered once a condition or set of conditions are met.
-Both actuators and conditions are independant entities that should not know each other.
+Both actuators and conditions are independent entities that should not know each other.
 Following this principle, we should create a mechanism that mediates the action of an actuator given some condition(s).
 We came up with the concept os an Action which is the entity responsible to check if a set of conditions are met and triggers (on/off) a set of actuator(s).

 #### 3.3.1.
 Used patterns
 #### 3.3.1.1.
 Mediator
 .
 Problem
     - How can an actuator be triggered when a set of conditions are met?
 - Pattern description
     - The pattern reduces dependencies between objects.
-It restrics direct comunication of the objects and enforces the comunnication only via the mediator object.
+It restricts direct communication of the objects and enforces the communication only via the mediator object.
 - Usage
     - The Action object serves as the mediator between Conditions and Actuators.
 When an Action is notified to execute, then checks the state of all of its conditions and signals the actuators to act.